First published in Macmillan’s Magazine, in December 1889 and several other publications in the following weeks. It is Verse No. 554 in the ORG.

-[Lines 2 to 4] This is a list of places within the British Empire which appear to be chosen more for their alliterative or rhyming qualities than their importance as military stations.
+[Lines 2 to 4] This is a list of places within the British Empire that appear to be chosen more for their alliterative or rhyming qualities than their importance as military stations.

-Leeds, with little 19th century military history, is in Northern England and Lahore, where Kipling himself worked on the Civil and Military Gazette, is in the Punjab, now within the borders of Pakistan.
-Peshawur, now Peshawar, was a major station within Afghanistan, and Hong Kong was the most eastern British military station.
+Leeds: with little 19th century military history, is in Northern England and Lahore, where Kipling himself worked on the Civil and Military Gazette, is in Punjab, now within the borders of Pakistan.
+Peshawur: now Peshawar, was a major station within Afghanistan, and Hong Kong was the most eastern British military station.